MARKET SNAPSHOT: Dow Lifted To Records By Boeing, As Tech Slump Weighs On Broader Stock Market

 See:Ignoring Washington chaos, companies likely kept up strong hiring in July (http://www.marketwatch.com/story/ignoring-washington-chaos-companies-likely-kept-up-strong-hiring-in-july-2017-07-30)

-China data: U.S. stocks were tracking gains in Europe and Asia.
-European mining stocks rose after data from China, a big buyer of industrial and precious metals, showed construction activity at its highest level since December 2013.
+China data: European mining stocks rose after data from China, a big buyer of industrial and precious metals, showed construction activity at its highest level since December 2013.
 But China manufacturing activity fell more than expected (http://www.marketwatch.com/story/chinas-pmi-numbers-fall-slightly-in-july-2017-07-30) in July, which hinted of a slowdown in the world's No. 2 economy.

 Read:Can China make the reflation trade great again? (http://www.marketwatch.com/story/can-china-make-the-reflation-trade-great-again-2017-07-28)